jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 one also needs to be able to submit and execute streaming jobs and standalone programs.
 Put the following commands into a file called venuecounter.py.
-For the purpose of this lab I will assume you put the script in \$HOME.
+For the purpose of this lab I will assume you put the script in `$HOME`.
 If the location differs from that, change the code accordingly.
 ```
 from pyspark import SparkContext